trisDeveloper/focusty/README.md

 - **Task Management**: Effortlessly organize your tasks with intuitive **drag-and-drop** functionality, precise date and time pickers, and automatic sorting algorithms.
 -  ![](https://img.shields.io/badge/New!-steelblue) **Recurring Tasks**: Now supports repeating tasks with customizable intervals and easy management, ensuring you never miss a deadline.
 - **Calendar View**: Visualize your schedule with a sleek weekly calendar view, empowering dynamic task creation and seamless manipulation.
+- **Task Color Customization**: Personalize your tasks by changing colors!
-- **User Authentication**: Securely authenticate, register, and manage your profile to safeguard your invaluable data and preferences.
+- **User Authentication**: Securely authenticate and manage profiles with JWT and password hashing.
 - **Statistics and Analytics**: Gain profound insights into your productivity journey with dynamic line charts, meticulously tracking task completion and Pomodoro focus time.
+- **Accessibility**: Now optimized to be 100% accessible, ensuring an inclusive user experience.

 ## Demo